William R. Day: Notable cases

 Day wrote 439 opinions during his tenure on the court, of which only 18 were dissents.
 He distrusted large corporations and voted with antitrust majorities throughout his time on the court.
 He sided with the government in the Standard Oil, American Tobacco, and Union Pacific cases in 1911 and 1912 and again in the Southern Pacific case in 1922.

 Day delivered the opinion of the Court in Weeks v.
 United States, where the highest Court ruled that the warrantless seizure of documents from a private home violated the Fourth Amendment prohibition against unreasonable searches and seizures, and evidence obtained in this manner is excluded from use in federal criminal prosecutions.

+After the death of Chief Justice Edward Douglass White, Day proposed to President (and fellow Ohioan) Warren G. Harding a plan to crown his legal career by appointing him chief justice and serve for six months before retiring and letting former president William Howard Taft become chief justice.
+Harding considered the proposal but Taft felt, when he learned of this plan, that a short-term appointment would not serve the office well, and that once confirmed by the Senate, the memory of Day would grow dim.

 Baseball

 Day was an avid baseball fan.
-He is recorded as asking his clerk for "regular updates" during the bench hearing of Standard Sanitary Mfg.
+He would often leave the Court after oral argument and go straight to Boundary Field to watch the Washington Senators play.
+Day is recorded as asking his clerk for "regular updates" during the bench hearing of Standard Sanitary Mfg.
 Co. v.
 United States about the final game of the 1912 World Series.

 Retirement and death

 Day retired from the court on November 13, 1922, and briefly served as an Umpire of the Mixed Claims Commission to Adjudicate War Claims against Germany.
-He died on July 9, 1923, on Mackinac Island in Michigan, aged 74.
+He died on July 9, 1923, in his home in the Annex (now named Day Cottage) on Mackinac Island in Michigan, aged 74.
 He was interred at West Lawn Cemetery in Canton.

-Family
+Personal life

-In 1875, Day married Mary Elizabeth Schaefer.
-They were married until her death in 1912, and were the parents of four sons: William, Rufus, Stephen, and Luther.
+Day married Mary Elizabeth Schaefer, daughter of Louis Schaefer, of Canton on August 24, 1875.
+They were married until her death in 1912, and were the parents of four sons: William L., Rufus S., Stephen A., and Luther.
 His sons were appellate lawyers who litigated cases before the Supreme Court.
+Through his son Luther, he is the great-great grandfather of the actress Anna Gunn.